Contents

 “Many studies have attempted to optimize the output of the Malaria program by empowering the local communities and non-government organizations simultaneously (Chang, 2020; Andrew et al., 2019; Zorte and Plaza, 2017).
 Meanwhile, local community activities and social backgrounds in fields vary, which leads to variations in the output achievement (Zahra, 2021; Marck, 2019).
 However, only few studies were conducted to evaluate the effects of the number of activities and social determinants of the local community or health volunteers. “

-• Methods include design, hypothesis (if applicable), population and sample OR Informants and respondents, data sources, technique or instrument of data collection, and data analysis procedures or design.
+Methods include design, hypothesis (if applicable), population and sample OR Informants and respondents, data sources, technique or instrument of data collection, and data analysis procedures or design.
 The methodology should be reproducible for similar study.
 It is recommended that the methodology section be divided into several sections: Research design, data collection, data analysis.

-• Results are presented research findings without opinions.
+Results are presented research findings without opinions.
 Results should be clear and concise.
 The results should summarize (scientific) findings rather than providing data in detail.
 Please highlight differences between your results or findings and the previous publications by other researchers.
 Tables or figures are put in Results no more than six.

-• Discussion outlines precise and argumentative theory and research results with earlier findings that are relevant.
+Discussion outlines precise and argumentative theory and research results with earlier findings that are relevant.
 The author can convey study limitations and recommendations for further research.
 The discussion should explore the significance of the results of the work, not repeat them.
 The following components should be covered in discussion: How do your results relate to the original question or objectives outlined in the Introduction section (what)?
 Do you provide interpretation scientifically for each of your results or findings presented (why)?
 Are your results consistent with what other investigators have reported (what else)?
 Or are there any differences?.

-• Conclusions and policy recommendations were written with a reasonable capacity of the research findings.
-Do not repeat the Abstract or just list experimental results.
-Provide a clear scientific justification for your work and indicate possible applications and extensions.
-Suggestions referring to the objectives and conclusions made by the narrative, logical and appropriate.
-Recommendations written with the proper steps will be more meaningful than general recommendations.
+Policy recommendations/ Recommendations written with the right steps will be more meaningful than general recommendations.
 Remember that recommendations must be practical, meaning they can be implemented.
 Give advice on what policies should be taken.
-Convey what steps should be taken, what the consequences are in terms of resources (including funding), who acts as what, who should take the lead in overcoming the problem, and so on.
-This conclusion and policy recommendations should be provided in one to three paragraphs.
+Convey what steps should be taken, and what are the consequences in terms of resources (including funding), who acts as what, and who should take the lead in overcoming the problem, and so on.
+Do not let, after reading the recommendations section, the reader still wonders, 'Then how?'.
 You should also suggest future experiments and/or point out those that are underway.

-• Ethical Clearance, state the ethical clearance and the number of ethical approvals from the Ethical Research Committee provided for all types of study both using primary and secondary data.
+Ethical Clearance, state the ethical clearance and the number of ethical approvals from the Ethical Research Committee provided for all types of study both using primary and secondary data.

-• Acknowledgment: Recognize those who helped in the research, especially funding supporters of your research.
+Acknowledgment: Recognize those who helped in the research, especially funding supporters of your research.
 Include individuals who have assisted you in your study: Advisors, Financial supporters, or may other supporters i.e., Proofreaders, Typists, and Suppliers who may have given materials.

-• Conflict of Interest: (COIs, also known as ‘competing interests’) occur when issues outside research could be reasonably perceived to affect the neutrality or objectivity of the work or its assessment.
+Conflict of Interest: This section is optional.
+(COIs, also known as ‘competing interests’) occur when issues outside research could be reasonably perceived to affect the neutrality or objectivity of the work or its assessment.
 Authors must declare all potential interests – whether or not they actually had an influence – in the conflicts of interest section, which should explain why the interest may be a conflict.
 If there are none, the authors should state: “The author(s) declare(s) that there is no conflict of interest regarding the publication of this article”.
 Submitting authors are responsible for co-authors declaring their interests.
 Declared conflicts of interest will be considered by the editor and reviewers, and included in the published article.

 ♣ REFERENCES